-Mario Testino has of course made a mark on his home city.
-The photographer launched the Asociación Mario Testino (MATE) in 2012 as a platform to raise the profile of Peruvian artists.
-The gallery also showcases prints from his own repertoire, so you can nod to Naomi and Kate before admiring local work.
+Mario Testino has, of course, made a mark on his home city.
+The iconic photographer launched the Asociación Mario Testino (MATE) in 2012 to raise the profile of Peruvian artists.
+The gallery is both a centre for education and a platform for local creatives.
+There are many museums and galleries worth exploring in Lima, but this is not to be missed.
+You’ll also find prints from Mario’s own collection, so you can nod to Naomi and Kate on your way past.

 The Ballestas Islands lie just off the coast of Paracas.
 Not only are they home to spectacular marine life, but you’ll also find one of Peru’s legendary geoglyphs carved into the rock.
 The three-pronged ‘Candelabra’ covers an area of 120m and can be seen from across the water.
 Set off from Miraflores Park on a guided tour and explore the stunning National Reserve.
 Then tuck into a sumptuous seafood lunch overlooking the ocean.